ofirBarIlan/Advanced_Programming_Project/README.md

 Ensure you have Java Development Kit (JDK) installed on your system.

+Install the MongoDB client, and make sure that you can access the database in order to enable save and load feature.

 Build the project and resolve any dependencies if necessary.

 Run the application in the following way:

-  Run the server, in a java class called ServerRun.java
+- Run the server, in a java class called ServerRun.java

-  Run the users, in the App.java class
+- Run the users, in the App.java class

-  A GUI will open up.
-Decide if playing as guest or host, single or multiplayer, and enter port and room number, as well as name.
+- A GUI will open up.
+Decide if playing as guest or host, single or multiplayer, and enter port number, as well as name and if to create a new game or to load an existing game.

 Enjoy!

 # Acknowledgements
 Ofir, Bar, Yanai, Tomer